instantcommerce/next-api-decorators/examples/with-next-auth/README.md

-# `@instantcommerce/next-api-decorators` example with `next-auth`
+# `next-api-decorators` example with `next-auth`

-Example usage of the `@instantcommerce/next-api-decorators` with `next-auth`.
+Example usage of the `next-api-decorators` with `next-auth`.
 This example only covers logging in via Github, for more providers please refer to `next-auth` documentation [here](https://next-auth.js.org/configuration/providers).

 ## Getting started